Predicting Building Energy Savings

 [Project Blog Post] [Github Repo]

 Energy efficiency is supposed to be the low hanging fruit of clean energy.
-But few people are investing in building energy retrofits.
-This is because the potential energy savings vary wildly by building, so the return on investment of fixing up property is highly uncertain.
+In 2013, few people were investing in building energy retrofits because the potential energy savings varied wildly by building, so the return on investment of fixing up property was highly uncertain.

-Fellows will analyze energy data from Agentis Energy on thousands of buildings across the United States, using Berkeley Lab’s building fingerprint tool to predict future energy savings for different kinds of buildings.
-The goal is to make it possible for private investors to fund energy efficiency projects at scale.
+In 2013, DSSG fellows analyzed energy data from Agentis Energy on thousands of buildings across the United States, using Berkeley Lab’s building fingerprint tool to predict future energy savings for different kinds of buildings.
+The goal was to make it possible for private investors to fund energy efficiency projects at scale.